appharbor/AppHarbor.Web.Security/README.md

 # Security #

-To protect the cookie from tampering, by default, we use Rijndael (AES) algorithm to encrypt the cookie data, and then sign the encrypted data with HMAC-SHA256.
+To protect the cookie from tampering, we use Rijndael (AES) algorithm to encrypt the cookie data, and then sign the encrypted data with HMAC-SHA256.
 This Encrypt-then-Sign scheme is recommended by well-known cryptographers, Mihir Bellare and Chanathip Namprempre, in their paper